 My little stealth site was so perfect overnight.
 Despite my proximity to the resort, there was no trace of its presence.
 Park regs allow camping up to a quarter mile near a facility, so I was well beyond the range needed.
 The only man-made sound I heard was a train horn in the distant valley.
 I left everything far behind in the early morning, popping onto the road to enjoy some smooth asphalt walking in the dark.

 In this way, I finally got to see a sunrise.
 Walking the road can actually be a lot farther than the trail, as it meanders about to follow contours.
-So I’m not sure if it was a time-savings, since I travelled an extra 2 miles according to my watch.
+So I’m not sure if it was a time-savings, since I traveled an extra 2 miles according to my watch.
 It sure was a nice break from the 1200 miles I already put into the green tunnel, though.
 I’ve always enjoyed road walking when there isn’t vehicle traffic to contend with.
 The views looking out over Old Rag mountain were worth it.
 Sheila and I climbed to the top of Old Rag back in 2011.
 It was a lot of boulder scrambling and we had a blast.

 I came to the Big Meadows area, which is probably the largest attraction in the park.
 There’s a visitor center, wayside, giant campground, camp store, lodge and restaurant.
-It sits at mm 50 along the road, making it the geographic center of the park and centerpiece of tourist attention it seems.
+It sits at mm 50 along the road, making it the geographic center of the park and centerpiece of tourist attention, it seems.
 Sheila, Gretchen and I car camped there one weekend in 2010, my first and only previous visit to the park.
 I couldn’t believe it had been over 10 years since that time.

 I had planned to take a shower and hand wash my clothes, but as I arrived so early in the morning, it was too cold to entertain such an endeavor.
-Another campground was coming up later in the day, so I could put off these chores off until then.
+Another campground was coming up later in the day, so I could put off these chores until then.
 I stopped at the wayside to scarf down junk food.
 I was too early to wait for the restaurant to open.
 I met a lady, Serpent, who had hiked the trail in 2020.
-The park was closed then, so the thru-hikers all had to sneak through.
+The park was closed then, so the thru-hikers had to sneak through.
 She said it was nice to have the park all to herself but it sucked that all the bathrooms, lodges, and waysides were closed.

 I went back to the trail shortly after this stop, since the traffic was really staring to pick up.
-The trail was actually really nice: straight without much up and down, travelling through the lovely forests.
+The trail was actually really nice: straight without much up and down, traveling through the lovely forests.
 I met a lot of friendly day hikers and a few backpackers.
 Many commented about all the female thru-hikers they had seen just ahead of me.
 I hadn’t met another thru since I’d entered the park, so this was news to me.

-I stopped at Lewis Mtn campground mid afternoon.
+I stopped at Lewis Mt campground mid afternoon.
 I couldn’t figure out where the camp store was so I went to the nearest bathroom to do some cleaning-up from the sink.
 This would tide me over for a few days until I reached the next town.
 I put my sink-washed clothes on wet, to air dry as I walked.
 It was still on the chilly side, so this prompted me to walk even faster to warm up.
 The campground was pretty quiet, as everyone was out hiking and enjoying the views on this beautiful fall day.
-There was also a lot of cool insects out and about.
-There have been so many butterflies, moths, caterpillars, millipedes, and whatnot.
+There were also a lot of cool insects out and about.
+There’ve been so many butterflies, moths, caterpillars, millipedes, and whatnot.
 I found many trying to cross the road, smashed, or off to the side.